 1999, Cihangir, Istanbul.

-Zeynep initially tried Pegasus Airlines as a Flight Attendant.
-However, air-hostessing was no big fun and the small photography company Armagan owned was performing excellently.
-The couple decided that running it together could be a better choice.
+Zeynep initially tried another airliner as a Flight Attendant.
+However, air-hostessing was no big fun and the small photography company we owned was performing excellently.
+We thought running it together could be a better choice.
 She joined the production team, leaving the Flight Attendant position for good.

 Home improvement, purchasing collectibles, night outs, and Beyoğlu were the keywords.
-The photography business was lucrative and money was pouring in, until it was not: someone introduced the digital photography and Armagan did not foresee this.
+The photography business was lucrative and money was pouring in, until it was not: someone introduced the digital photography and I was not expecting this.
 But who cares?
-Armagan said that the couple could live on their existing wealth, ceteris paribus.
+I estimated we could live on our existing wealth, ceteris paribus.

 The Hedonistic Couple Evolves into Helicopter Parents

 She became a full-time devoted mother, who often did overtime work.
 Ege reciprocated by being too perfect to be true and quartier Cihangir – with the overrepresentation of writers, directors, and the other celebrity – was more than inspiring even for the married-with-children.